 (b) Applicability

-(A) Site-specific criteria may be established under this rule section only for carcinogenic pollutants.
+(A) DEQ may establish site-specific criteria under this rule section only for carcinogenic pollutants.

 (B) Site-specific criteria established under this rule section apply in the vicinity of the discharge for purposes of establishing permit limits for the specified permittee.